atosorigin/bull_sequana_ansible/ansible/readme.md

 Environment="NO_PROXY=localhost,127.0.0.1,<localaddress>,<.localdomain.com>,<your proxy address>,<your DNS address>"
 ```
 :computer: More on https://bobcares.com/blog/docker-error-response-from-daemon-i-o-timeout/

-### check your docker login
+Check your docker installation & service
-For docker installation, you should be able to login on docker.com
+For docker installation, you should be able to login on docker.com to get the docker images (here hello-world image)
 ```sh
 systemctl daemon-reload
 systemctl restart docker